 Have some fun.
-You could bring a PROP or some item that is unique to you two.
-My brother in law brought a yukalelee to their session and we used it with him playing it for my sister.
-I’ve worked with frisbees, balloons, umbrellas, pets, bicycles, wigs, a trumpet, a clown nose, you name it.
+You could bring a PROP or an item that is unique to your story.
+One guy brought a yukalelee to their session and he was chilling and playing it for his fiance in some of the pics.
+I’ve worked with frisbees, umbrellas, pets, bicycles, wigs, a trumpet, a clown nose, you name it.
 Please don’t force it but if something inspired comes to mind then bring it along!
-This leads me to this next question.

 Can we do x, y, or z?